flink-extended/ai-flow/docs/content/get_started/about.md

 # What's AIFlow

 ## Introduction
-AI Flow is an open source framework that bridges big data and artificial intelligence.
+AIFlow is an open source framework that bridges big data and artificial intelligence.
 It manages the entire machine learning project lifecycle as a unified workflow, including feature engineering, model training, model evaluation, model service, model inference, monitoring, etc.
 Throughout the entire workflow, Flink is used as the general purpose computing engine.

-In addition to the capability of orchestrating a group of batch jobs, by leveraging an event-based scheduler(enhanced version of Apache Airflow), AI Flow also supports workflows that contain streaming jobs.
+In addition to the capability of orchestrating a group of batch jobs, by leveraging an event-based scheduler(enhanced version of Apache Airflow), AIFlow also supports workflows that contain streaming jobs.
 Such capability is quite useful for complicated real-time machine learning systems as well as other real-time workflows in general.

 ## Features
-You can use AI Flow to do the following:
+You can use AIFlow to do the following:

 1. Define the machine learning workflows including batch/stream jobs.